newrelic/newrelic-cli/docs/cli/newrelic_workload_get.md

 ### Options

 ```
-  -a, --accountId int   the New Relic account ID where you want to create the workload
+  -a, --accountId int   the New Relic account ID where the workload is located
   -g, --guid string     the GUID of the workload
   -h, --help            help for get
 ```